iSmartAlarm Security Review

-That said, iSmartAlarm does work with IFTTT, which lets you make the system talk to other smart devices.
+That said, iSmartAlarm does work with Amazon Alexa.
+It also works with IFTTT, which lets you make the system talk to other smart devices.
 But it would be better if you could control everything straight from the iSmartAlarm app—IFTTT requires you to use an entirely separate app for your smart devices.

-iSmartAlarm does sell a smart switch, which lets you control electrical outlets.
+iSmartAlarm sells a smart switch, which lets you control electrical outlets without a third-party hub.
 And in the iSmartAlarm app, you can set modes, which make your system follow certain rules.
 Like if you want the system to automatically arm at 8:30 a.m. when you leave for work, you can create a mode for that.

 Keep in mind, if your system needs a firmware update, you can’t access the modes screen until you complete the update, which is annoying.
 We tried to update the firmware for our Spot camera, and the system wouldn’t let us, which made modes inaccessible until the issue fixed itself.
 Not an ideal situation.